pbinkley/rcb-manual/sections/01-the-setting-of-the-problem-of-reproducing-research-materials.md

 called for at the present time because there are coming to light new processes and devices which, taken in their entirety, promise to have an impact on the intellectual world comparable with that of the invention of printing.
-The typewriter and the photo{% include columnbreak.html col="2" page="2"%}stat were the precursors of the array of new devices, among which the planograph, or photo-offset, and the miniature film copy have the most interesting possible applications.
+The typewriter and the photo{% include columnbreak.html col="2" canvas=20 %}stat were the precursors of the array of new devices, among which the planograph, or photo-offset, and the miniature film copy have the most interesting possible applications.
 The photo-offset process now